- Non allergic skin disorders often begin as a rash or eruption and then become itchy due to secondary changes.

 - Caused by allergens, inhaled or absorbed percutaneously.

-- Flea allergy is a factor in up to 80% of atopic dogs and cats (fleas can interfere with a hyposensitization program).
+- Flea allergy is a factor in up to 80% of atopic dogs and cats (fleas can interfere with an immunotherapy program).

 - Classical atopy may be overlapped by insect hypersensitivity and food allergy.